Global Opportunities

 SWRK 7480: Microfinance and Women’s Empowerment in India

-Since 2013, students from a number of Penn schools have traveled to India with Dr. Femida Handy during the winter break to study microfinance and its applications to their area of graduate study.
+Since 2013, students from several Penn schools have traveled to India with Dr. Femida Handy during the winter break to study microfinance and its applications to their area of graduate study.
 For a great overview of the course, watch the video created by Lauren Hirshon and Jennifer Gillard in 2013.

 SWRK 7480: Microfinance and Women’s Empowerment in India examines microfinance and its engagement with marginalized communities, such as those in India.
 It is designed to provide students with an understanding of the phenomena of microfinance and its role in poverty alleviation.
 By studying the use of self-help groups with NGO facilitation, their impact on women’s empowerment will be examined and understood through interaction with women engaged in microfinance activities.